 Note: References to being "registered" does not imply a certain level of skill or training.
 You should review this Brochure and consider its contents before investing in a program offered by or through AAS.

 Item 2: Material Changes

-Item 2 provides a summary of material changes the Firm has made to this Brochure since the last annual update, which occurred in March 2023.
-For additional details, see the referenced item in the Brochure.
+Item 2 provides a summary of material changes, if any, the Firm has made to this Brochure since the last annual update, which occurred in March 2024.